travel-booking-system-team/.github-webserverproject/README.md

 - Zenhayevsky Carolina Solorzano Acevedo
 - Diana Paola Toala Lopez

+  ## ✨ Features

+✅ **User Registration/Login** 🔐
+   - Secure login using email and password.
+   - Users can reset their password via email verification.

+✅ **User Profile Management** 👤
+   - Users can update personal details.
+   - View booking history.

+✅ **Browse Destinations** 🌍
+   - List of available destinations with images, descriptions, and prices.
+   - Filters for easy searching.

+✅ **Booking System** 📅
+   - Users can select destinations, choose travel dates, and book a trip.

+✅ **Cancel a Booking** ❌
+   - Users can cancel their bookings via their account.
+   - Receive an email confirmation.

+✅ **Reschedule a Booking** 🔄
+   - Modify travel dates (subject to availability).
+   - Receive an updated confirmation email.

+✅ **Admin Panel** 🛠
+   - Admins can manage bookings, users, and destinations.

+✅ **Payment Integration (Optional)** 💳
+   - Secure payment processing using Stripe or PayPal.

+✅ **Email Notifications** 📧
+   - Automatic emails for booking confirmations, cancellations, and reschedules.

+✅ **Reviews & Ratings** ⭐
+   - Users can leave feedback and rate destinations.
+   - Admins can moderate reviews.

+✅ **Wishlist/Favorites** ❤️
+   - Users can save destinations for future bookings.

+✅ **Basic Support System** 💬
+   - Contact form or chat system for user inquiries.

 ## 🏗️ System Architecture
 The system follows a **client-server architecture